winningproduct/learn-portal/content/4-plan/11-digital-marketing-blueprint.md

 - Evaluate your existing digital channels

   - Your channels consist of owned, earned and paid media.
-Gather what you have, and categorize each channel in a spreadsheet, so you have a clear picture of your existing owned, earned, and paid media.
+Gather what you have, and categorize each channel, so you have a clear picture of your existing owned, earned, and paid media.
 Your digital marketing strategy ideally would incorporate elements of all three channels, all working together to help you reach your goal.

 - Plan and review your content